BHP's 'four pillars' no buffer against weak commodity prices

 Iron ore is still the flagship and BHP is showing no signs of rethinking a gameplan to take annual production close to 300 million tonnes annually from 254 million in fiscal 2015.

-The extra cargoes and a drive to further lower costs will help offset a decline in the iron ore price, which Capital Economics analyst Caroline Bain forecasts will hit $45 a tonne by December.
-BHP realized an average price of $61 a tonne in fiscal 2015, down from $103 a year earlier.
+The extra cargoes and a drive to further lower costs will help offset a decline in the iron ore price, which Capital Economics analyst Caroline Bain forecasts will hit $45 a tonnne by December.
+BHP realised an average price of $61 a tonne in fiscal 2015, down from $103 a year earlier.

 BHP beefed up its metallurgical coal output by 13 percent in hopes of mitigating a 20 percent fall in price, only slightly less painful than the 22 percent price fall in thermal coal.

-A potential “fifth” pillar, potash, will meet a world awash in the fertilizer if BHP enters the market by developing its Jansen mine in Canada.
+A potential “fifth” pillar, potash, will meet a world awash in the fertiliser if BHP enters the market by developing its Jansen mine in Canada.

 BHP chief executive Andrew Mackenzie pointed in the company’s half-year production report to lower costs and significant cuts in capital spending.